-Positionless basketball is more relevant than ever in today’s landscape.
+Position-less basketball is more relevant than ever in today’s landscape.
 The ideal player can defend across multiple positions and score both inside and out.
-LeBron James, Kawhi Leonard, Ben Simmons, and Paul George all fit this mold, which makes them some of the most valuable players in the NBA.
-You can add Florida State Seminoles commit Scottie Barnes to the list.
+LeBron James, Kawhi Leonard, Ben Simmons and Paul George all fit this mold, which makes them some of the most valuable players in the NBA.
+You can add Florida State Seminoles’ Scottie Barnes to the list.

-Barnes — a 6-8 small forward — glides up and down the court.
-He thrives driving downhill to the rim, finishing through defenders with finesse, but he’s at his most dangerous in transition.
+Barnes?a 6-foot-8 draft prospect who projects as a wing or power forward?glides up and down the court.
+He thrives driving downhill to the rim, finishing through defenders with finesse.
+But he’s at his most dangerous in transition.
 When he comes down with a rebound, he takes it all the way to the hoop or finds the open teammate with a hawk-like court vision.
 The aspect of his game that really separates Barnes is his intensity.
 His motor is always running, and he never takes a possession off.

-Barnes chose the Florida State Noles over Kentucky, Oregon, Miami, Ohio State, and Kansas.
+Barnes chose the Florida State Seminoles over Kentucky, Oregon, Miami, Ohio State and Kansas.
 He took official visits to Oregon and Ohio State before choosing Florida State.
-It’s a great sign for head coach Leonard Hamilton because Barnes is expected to make an impact right away as one of the most talented players in college basketball.
+Head coach Leonard Hamilton couldn’t have been more thrilled, because Barnes made an impact right away as one of the most talented players in college basketball.

 Scottie Barnes’ time in Tallahassee was short, however.

 Barnes had a fantastic one-and-done regular season with Florida State basketball as expected.
 The point guard won ACC Freshman of the Year, ACC Sixth Man of the Year, ACC Rookie of the Year and was named to the All-ACC Tournament team.